LucaAngioloni/Micchinetta/README.md

 ----------------

 Along the main app, an other utility app has been developed to help this system admins to manage the Faces database.
-The script `DatabaseManager.py` starts this graphical application that allows to add, remove and modify users identities (and te credentials for the Transactions APIs).
+The script `DatabaseManager.py` starts this graphical application that allows to add, remove and modify users identities (and the credentials for the Transactions APIs).
+Face images can be added with drag and drop or using the webcam to capture the face of the new user.

 ![Database_Manager.png](./Images/Database_Manager.png)